Looking for some w-w-wonderful letter W worksheets for your kindergarten kids or preschool lessons?’

 Consider giving them just one or two pages at a time to avoid their little hands getting too tired.

-Have your child tear pieces of construction paper into pieces and glue them to the letter.
+Complete this letter W craft with your child by tearing pieces of construction paper into small pieces.
+Then glue each piece to the block letter.

 The end result will be a beautiful mosaic!